teixayo/JEGL/README.md

 JEGL provides several types of loops to fit different needs:

 - **`BusyWaitLockLoop`**: Combines busy-waiting with locking to provide very accurate timing for updates while managing CPU usage effectively.
 It’s best for situations where accuracy is crucial.
 - **`LockLoop`**: Uses `LockSupport.parkNanos()` to efficiently sleep between updates.
-This type offers the best CPU usage while still maintaining good update accuracy, making it suitable for many applications.
+This type offers the best CPU usage while still maintaining good update accuracy.
 - **`BusyWaitLoop`**: Continuously checks the update time, which uses a lot of CPU and can cause high CPU usage.
 It’s not recommended for most cases due to its inefficient CPU usage.
 - **`BusyWaitYield`**: Similar to `BusyWaitLoop`, but uses `Thread.yield()` to hint to the system to reduce CPU usage.
 It’s a bit more efficient but still not ideal for CPU usage.